GuoLanqing/ShadowFormer/README.md

 The testing results on dataset ISTD, ISTD+, SRD are: [results]()

 ## References
-Our implementation is based on [Uformer](https://github.com/ZhendongWang6/Uformer).
+Our implementation is based on [Uformer](https://github.com/ZhendongWang6/Uformer) and [Restormer](https://github.com/swz30/Restormer).
 We would like to thank them.

 Citation
 -----